-- Vehicle accidents: The National Highway Transportation Association’s 2018 statistics show that 3,133 people died in Florida crashes.
+- Vehicle accidents: National Highway Traffic Safety Association (NHTSA) statistics show that 3,331 people died in Florida crashes in 2020.
 Vehicle deaths often occur because of accidents involving alcohol consumption, distracted driving, speeding, and other negligent acts.
 The chances of fatal injuries increase when a large truck or oversized vehicle strikes a smaller car or pickup truck accident.
-There is also concern for peoples live in other types of accidents like rideshare accidents and drunk driving accidents too.
+There is also concern for people's lives in other accidents like rideshare accidents and drunk driving accidents.

-- Premises incidents: Deaths sometimes occur when people encounter a negligent situation on someone else’s property.
-The Florida Department of Health documented 408 drownings during 2018.
+- Premises incidents: Deaths sometimes occur when people encounter a negligent situation on someone else's property.
+The Florida Department of Health documented 388 drownings in 2019.
 Many occurred in public and private pools.
-Florida Health statistics list falls as the number one cause of accidental fatalities for people ages 65 and older.
-Falls occur on steps, walkways, parking lots, and other surfaces.
+Florida Health also lists falls as the primary cause of fatal injuries for people age 65 and older.
+Falls may occur on steps, walkways, parking lots, and other surfaces.
 Improper or inadequate maintenance is often the cause.

-- Workplace accidents: Florida Workers’ Compensation statistics show that 121 Florida workers sustained fatal injuries on the job during 2019.
-Fatally injured employees worked in construction, agriculture, transportation, and other job specialties.
-Nationally, the Occupational Safety and Health Administration consistently lists falls and electrocutions as common causes for on-the-job fatalities.
+- Workplace accidents: U.S. Bureau of Labor statistics show that 306 Florida workers sustained fatal injuries on the job during 2019.
+Fatally injured employees may work in construction, agriculture, transportation, and other job specialties.
+Nationally, the Occupational Safety and Health Administration (OSHA) lists falls, electrocutions, being struck by objects, and being caught in between objects as common causes for on-the-job fatalities.

-- Medical errors: Johns Hopkins researchers determined that malpractice was the number three cause of death in the United States.
-Researched determined that instances often go undocumented due to death certificate coding issues.
+- Medical errors: Johns Hopkins researchers determined that malpractice is the third-leading cause of death in the United States.
+Research determined that instances often go undocumented due to death certificate coding issues.

-- Other causes: People sustain fatal injuries every day due to fires, defective products, dog attacks, and other injuries.
+- Other causes: People often sustain fatal injuries due to fires, defective products, dog attacks, and other injuries.

 Who Is Legally Responsible for Wrongful Death Damages?

-A wrongful death claim is just like any other claim.
-The person seeking damages must prove that the responsible party caused the fatal injuries.
+In a wrongful death claim, the person seeking damages must prove that the responsible party caused the fatal injuries.
 The burden of proof varies for medical malpractice and product liability cases.
 For most other wrongful death cases, plaintiffs must prove negligence based on traditional negligence standards, which are as follows:

-- Someone owed a duty to the decedent.
+- Someone owed a duty of care to the decedent.